 One of the plaintiffs in the Minnesota suit, Phillip DiWilliams, said at the news conference that his own suit against the church in Philadelphia was dismissed in 2011 when the church successfully argued his claims were barred by the state statute of limitations.
 He urged reporters to continue publicizing the reports of clergy abuse.
 “They’re not going to stop,” DiWilliams said of the church, “until somebody stops them.”

-Thompson, the lawyer in the Minnesota case, said that after decades of bringing suits against the Catholic church, “It’s awful that we have to be as active as we are.
+Anderson, the lawyer in the Minnesota case, said that after decades of bringing suits against the Catholic church, “It’s awful that we have to be as active as we are.
 But it’s a good journey to sit with survivors and whistleblowers, doing something to protect kids, knowing they [the church] are not.”

 Staff writer Michelle Boorstein contributed to this report.